Are you worried you have fruit flies? But they don’t look quite right? Well, you don’t have fruit flies.

 The first way is by penetrating the larvae.
 The nematode enters the larvae through their mouths or pores.
 This alone can make the larvae sick.

-The second way is by the nematodes releasing bacteria while inside of the larvae.
+The second way is by the nematodes releasing bacteria while inside the larvae.
 These specific bacteria eat the larvae from the inside out.

 Once this happens, the larvae have three to five days to live.